MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

 ### What benefits are new to Native Mode?

-Networks in Native Mode can [perform eDiscovery](../configure-your-yammer-network/overview-native-mode.md) on their home Yammer network through the Security & Compliance Portal, just like they do for other Microsoft 365 products.
+Viva Engage premium functionality is only available to networks in Native Mode.
+Networks in Native Mode can also [perform eDiscovery](overview-native-mode.md) on their home network through the Security & Compliance Portal, just like they do for other Microsoft 365 products.
 In addition, administrators and users both benefit by having an experience that is more consistent within Viva Engage and within the Microsoft 365 ecosystem.

  > [!NOTE]
 > Native Mode is strongly recommended for reasons of security, compliance, and Microsoft 365 integration.

-### What are the main requirements for Native Mode?

-A network must be able to synchronize all domains with AAD, which means . . .

-- There can only be one home network on the Microsoft 365 tenant.
-- All domains on the tenant are associated with the Viva Engage network.
-- All domains on the Viva Engage network are associated with the tenant.

-All users must be in AAD, which means . . .

-- Microsoft 365 Identity must be enforced in the home network.
-- No Network Level Guests in the network.
-- No Group Level Guests in the network because those users do not currently map to users in AAD.
-- No thread-level Guests.
-- No inactive unmapped users (for example, a user with Viva Engage authentication who was not deleted when they left the organization).

-All groups must be connected, which means . . .

-- Only users with Microsoft 365 Group creation rights can create groups in Viva Engage.
-- No Viva Engage group can be created until we can ensure the group is connected.
-- No unlisted private groups or external groups, because those groups aren't currently connectable.

-> [!NOTE]
-> If you receive an error code during the alignment process for Native Mode, you can refer to the [Error Codes](#error-codes) section below for more information.

 ### What is required for me to be in Native Mode for Microsoft 365 in Viva Engage?

-While new networks will start out in Native Mode beginning in January 2020, existing networks will need to use our Alignment Tool ("Tool") to have their network enter Native Mode.
+While all networks provisioned after January 2020 are in Native Mode by default, existing networks will need to use our Alignment Tool ("Tool") to have their network enter Native Mode.
 To use the Tool, your network must enforce Microsoft 365 Identity.
 There must also only be one (primary) home network on the Microsoft 365 tenant.
 Once a network satisfies those two criteria, the Alignment Tool can be used to address any incompatibilities of your network with a Native Mode network.

 #### Are there more licensing requirements when moving to native mode?

-Native Mode doesn't require to have any other licensing requirements beyond those required for [Microsoft 365 and Microsoft 365 plans that include Groups](../configure-your-yammer-network/yammer-and-office-365.md)
+Native Mode doesn't have any other licensing requirements beyond those required for [Microsoft 365 and Microsoft 365 plans that include Groups](/yammer/configure-your-yammer-network/yammer-and-office-365.md).

 ### What features aren't supported in Native Mode and why aren't they supported?

-- *Native Mode doesn't support private unlisted groups*: As of January 2020, AAD and Microsoft 365 Groups don't support this feature, so it isn't possible for us to offer it in Native Mode networks.
+- *Native Mode doesn't support private unlisted groups*: AAD and Microsoft 365 Groups don't support this feature, so it isn't possible for us to offer it in Native Mode networks.
 The downloadable Alignment Tool report will provide you with information on the quantity and usage of private unlisted groups in your network.

-- *Native Mode doesn't support external groups within its own network*: Viva Engage's current external collaboration capabilities, including external groups, aren't compatible with [Azure B2B](/azure/active-directory/external-identities/).
-As a result, Native Mode networks can't host an external group.
-Users from Native Mode networks can, if allowed by your Viva Engage Security Settings, collaborate in external groups in other Viva Engage networks that aren't in Native Mode.
+- *Native Mode doesn't support external communities*: Hybrid and non-native mode external collaboration capabilities, including external communities, aren't compatible with [Azure B2B](/azure/active-directory/external-identities/).
+Native Mode networks can host B2B guests in M365 Groups-backed communities.
+Users from Native Mode networks can, if allowed by your Viva Engage Security Settings, collaborate in external communities in other Viva Engage networks that aren't in Native Mode.
 In addition, External Networks will continue to be supported for Native Mode Viva Engage networks in the US Geo.
-We are planning to support in Native Mode for Azure B2B in the future.

 Azure Active Directory (Azure AD) business-to-business (B2B) collaboration lets you securely share your company's applications and services with guests from any other organization, while maintaining control over your own corporate data.

 The downloadable Alignment Report will provide you with information on the quantity and usage of external groups in your network.

-- *Native Mode doesn't support (network) guests*: The (network) guests feature isn't compatible with Azure B2B so, guests in Viva Engage can't have their Viva Engage identity mapped to an associated AAD identity.
-As a result, we are unable to support the guest feature in Native Mode networks.
+- *Native Mode doesn't support network-level guests*: For greater network security, guests cannot be given access to an entire Viva Engage network.
 The downloadable Alignment Report will provide you with information on the quantity and activity of guests in your network.

 - *External participants*: Viva Engage currently allows users to add external participants to individual threads.
-This feature isn't available for Viva Engage Enterprise networks that are in Native Mode or the [EU Geo](../manage-security-and-compliance/manage-data-compliance.md).
-This feature isn't currently compatible with the Azure B2B guest model, and so won't be supported in Native Mode networks.
+This feature isn't available for Viva Engage Enterprise networks that are in Native Mode or the [EU Geo](/yammer/manage-security-and-compliance/manage-data-compliance.md).
+This feature isn't compatible with the Azure B2B guest model, and so won't be supported in Native Mode networks.

 - *File uploads in Viva Engage Private messages*: In order to be in Native Mode, all files uploaded in Viva Engage must be stored in SharePoint.
 Since Viva Engage private messages don't store files in SharePoint or OneDrive for Business, the Alignment Tool must delete any previously uploaded private message files.
 Users will no longer be able to upload files in private messages.
 The downloadable Alignment Report will provide you with information on the quantity of files previously uploaded in private messages.

-### What is the main difference between Native Mode and eDiscovery
+### What is the main difference between Native Mode and eDiscovery?

 - *Native Mode* - A state where all the users, groups, and content from your network are compatible with (and mapped to) their counterparts in AAD/Microsoft 365 and Microsoft 365.

-- *eDiscovery* - A Yammer feature Microsoft now provides to customers through the [Microsoft 365 Security & Compliance Center](https://go.microsoft.com/fwlink/?linkid=2111321).
+- *eDiscovery* - A Yammer feature Microsoft now provides to customers through the [Microsoft Purview compliance portal](https://go.microsoft.com/fwlink/?linkid=2132455).

 Viva Engage can offer eDiscovery to customers once all their Users, Groups, and Content can be discoverable through the Security and Compliance Center.
 To facilitate this process, Viva Engage must ensure that all Groups are Microsoft 365 connected because eDiscoverable content must be saved in the group mailbox.
 Similarly, users must have an AAD account.